agilegardenclub/public-garden/README.md

 This approach avoids committing and publishing broken versions of the page.

+### Custom theme

+This repo is set up to implement a custom bootstrap theme, using the approach in [https://github.com/twbs/bootstrap-npm-starter/](https://github.com/twbs/bootstrap-npm-starter/).
+Briefly,

+* The file scss/theme.scss defines the custom theme.
+You modify this file to change theme colors and/or global style definitions.

+* Each time you invoke `npm start` (or `npm build`), this file is compiled into a new bootstrap css file, which is located in src/css/theme.css.
+Then the system is started normally.
+This means that you will always see the latest version of the theme whenever you run or deploy the system.
+This delays startup by a couple of seconds but guarantees you'll see any theme changes.

+* For more information on how to customize the Bootstrap theme, see [https://getbootstrap.com/docs/5.1/customize/sass/](https://getbootstrap.com/docs/5.1/customize/sass/).

 ### ESLint

 We use ESLint to enforce coding standards.
 If you are using IntelliJ, this should be enabled automatically.
 You can run ESLint from the command line with `npm run lint`: